jespb/Python-M3GP/README.txt

 $ python Main_M3GP_standalone.py

 	[-d datasets]
-		- This flag expects a set of csv dataset names separated by ";" (e.g., a.csv;b.csv)
+		- This flag expects a set of csv dataset names separated by ";" (e.g., "a.csv;b.csv")
 		- By default, the heart.csv dataset is used

 	[-dsdir dir]